juliahay/EliteCode-Assessment/README.md

 <img src="https://github.com/juliahay/EliteCode-Assessment/blob/c5e5fe9cf1799a3246f323e3fca2055230d80f1d/assets/AppDemoNEW.png" height='500'>

 ## How to Run the Application
-- Download this code
+- Download the code from this repository
-- Make sure Node.js is installed on your computer.
-You can download that [here](https://nodejs.org/en)
 - The easiest way to run this application is through using the Expo Go app on your phone.
     - Download Expo Go onto your device.
 - Navigate into the folder containing the code and run `npx expo start`